Getting medical care as a student

 1. Register with a local GP

 You can choose to register with any local GP.
-The health centre attached to your college or university is likely to be the most convenient, and the doctors working there will be experienced in the health needs of students.
+The health centre attached to your university is likely to be the most convenient, and the doctors working there will be experienced in the health needs of students.

 Other health services available